cando/slides/presentations/programming_with_algebra/index.md

 ## A `generic` model of `computation` that lets you choose the environmental features that you want for your computations

 <!--
-All monad based environments support two fundamental operations: of and bind.
+All monad based environments support a fundamental operations:  bind.
-- of/return : creates a computation which returns a value.
 - bind: connect the output of one computation to a function that consumes the output and then returns another computation.

-There's nothing magic about this.
 It's just that a lot of common, useful computations follow the pattern of performing sequences of tiny computations on values.
-And that's what return and bind let you do.
+And that's what bind let you do.
 They let you build up useful, complex computations.
 Here's where it gets cool.
 Different monads offer different kinds of environments in which to interpret the computations that you construct.

 For example, the State monad lets you perform computations within an environment in which each computation has access to some blob of state.